 More than four million people live in the Western Cape on 129 386 km2 of land.
 The majority of them are Afrikaans-speaking, while the other main languages are English and isiXhosa.
 The Western Cape has the highest adult education level in the country, with only 6,7% of people aged 20 years or older having undergone no schooling.
-The province has a strong network of higher educational institutions, including three universities, two technikons and many other training institutions.
+The province has a strong network of higher educational institutions.